locxter/pmdrtmr-frontend/README.md

 ## How to use it

 First install the needed packages via `npm install`.
-Then run the program directly via `npm run dev` or build it via `npm run build` and then run it via `npm run start`.
+Then build the program via `npm run build` and run it via `npm run start`.